rhurling/wchh14-session-plan/README.md

-WordCamp Hamburg 2014 - Session Plan Planner
+WordCamp Hamburg 2014 - Session Planner
 ============================================

 This is a simple Planning tool to plan which sessions one should / can attend.